-- FP3.1 The Fitness to Practise Panel may decide on one or more of the following outcomes: - i) There is no case to answer and no further action is required. - ii) The Panel meeting should be adjourned because further investigation is necessary. - iii) A written warning should be issued. - iv) There is insufficient evidence to recommend termination of professional education and training however the concerns are sufficiently serious to warrant monitoring or supervision of the student for a defined period.
+- FP3.1 The Fitness to Practise Panel may decide on one or more of the following outcomes: - i) There is no case to answer and no further action is required. - ii) The Panel meeting should be adjourned because further investigation is necessary. - iii) A written warning should be issued. - iv) It is required that specific conditions be met or remedial actions be undertaken for example a submission of a written apology.
+Failure to meet or carry out the specific action or condition may lead to a further meeting of the Fitness to Practise Panel.

-- v) It is required that specific conditions be met or remedial actions be undertaken before the student can return to the programme.
-These could include a referral to the Occupational Health service to confirm health status, attendance at classes, submission of a written apology, or removal of published material from social media websites. - vi) It is required that the student undertakes a programme of rehabilitation or treatment, or observation or supervision, subject to review by the Head of School or his/her nominee after a given period. - vii) A recommendation is made to the Programme Board of Examiners that the student intermits their study in accordance with the Academic Regulations. - viii) The student terminate professional education and training and it is recommend to the Programme Board of Examiners that the student be given the option to transfer to an alternative non-professional practice course, (if available) or that the Programme Board of Examiners consider conferment of an award in accordance with the Academic Regulations and where enough credits have been accrued. - FP3.2 Where the offence is such that the student is considered unfit to undertake professional practice as in FP3.1 viii) above and the Panel is of the opinion that the relationship between the student and the University may be permanently untenable, the Panel may consult with the University's Appeals, Complaints and Conduct Officer (ACCO) on whether the matter should also be the subject of a hearing under the University's Student Conduct Regulations. - FP3.3 Wherever possible the student will be invited back into the meeting to be informed of the outcome. - FP3.4 Written notification of the outcome should be sent to the student within 5 working days of the Fitness to Practise Panel.
+- v) It is required that the student undertakes a programme of observation, supervision, rehabilitation or treatment, subject to review by the Dean of School or his/her nominee after a given period. - vi) A recommendation is made to the Programme Board of Examiners that the student intermits their study in accordance with the Academic Regulations. - vii) The student terminate professional education and training and it is recommend to the Programme Board of Examiners that the student be given the option to transfer to an alternative non-professional practice course, (if available) or that the Programme Board of Examiners consider conferment of an award in accordance with the Academic Regulations and where enough credits have been accrued. - FP3.2 Where the offence is such that the student is considered unfit to undertake professional practice as in FP3.1 vii) above and the Panel is of the opinion that the relationship between the student and the University may be permanently untenable, the Panel may consult with the University's Appeals, Complaints and Conduct Officer (ACCO) on whether the matter should also be the subject of a hearing under the University's Student Conduct Regulations. - FP3.3 Wherever possible the student will be invited back into the meeting to be informed of the outcome. - FP3.4 Written notification of the outcome should be sent to the student within 5 working days of the Fitness to Practise Panel.